john-mnz/ComfyUI-Inspyrenet-Rembg/README.md

 Check the Licenses for yourself I will not be held accountable :)

+## Updates

+Added an advanced node that supports threshold

 ## Features

 Superior rembg quality compared to other methods (just give it a try!)